 Sponsored by Crayola

-If you attend the live session, you’ll be emailed a CE certificate within 24 hours of the edWebinar.
+If you attended the live session, you’ll be emailed a CE certificate within 24 hours of the edWebinar.
 If you view the recording and would like a CE certificate, join the Champion Creativity community and go to the edWebinar Archives folder to take the CE quiz.

 Arts integration is a highly engaging teaching approach that meets the needs of diverse learners.
 Embracing diversity is an important way to honor the broad range of dialects, languages, experiences, and cultural backgrounds that students bring to school.
 Art is a universal language that helps students who are struggling with complex concepts, learning English, or experiencing trauma.
 Art also helps to reduce language barriers and draw families into welcoming learning communities.
-In this edWebinar, Crayola Education Director Cheri Sterman and Bobby Riley, Principal of Integrated Arts Academy in Burlington, VT, will discuss how art makes thinking visible, thus giving teachers a window on what students are thinking and feeling.
-This edWebinar will benefit elementary principals, art educators, elementary classroom teachers, and district administrators.
+In this edWebinar, Crayola Education Director Cheri Sterman and Bobby Riley, Principal of Integrated Arts Academy in Burlington, VT, discuss how art makes thinking visible, thus giving teachers a window on what students are thinking and feeling.
+This recorded edWebinar will benefit elementary principals, art educators, elementary classroom teachers, and district administrators.

 About the Presenters